 Never sign any agreement or enter into an arrangement indicating commitments that could be legally binding without certainty that you are authorized to do so or without full and proper review involving people with the right expertise.
 Without a proper Lehigh authorized signature, the University will not be bound to the agreement and you may be personally liable for its obligations.

-Only specific people are authorized to make obligations on behalf of the University.
+Only individuals holding specific positions at the University are authorized to enter into contracts on behalf of the University.
 See the University's Signature Authority Policy for more information.
-Other than agreements such as book contracts and copyright transfers for journal articles that authors are authorized to enter into of their own accord, agreements presented to you by parties outside the University need to be referred to those designated to review them.
+Other than agreements such as book contracts and copyright transfers for journal articles that authors are authorized to enter into of their own accord, agreements presented to you by parties outside the University need to be referred to the University’s subject matter experts who are designated to review them.

-As first presented, agreements may infringe on academic freedom, adversely affect colleagues’ work, create obligations that are very hard to abide by, are at odds with the University’s tax-exempt non-profit status, or create significant financial and other risks.
+Contracts that are given to you by a third party may infringe on academic freedom and intellectual property ownership, adversely affect colleagues’ work, create obligations that are difficult or impossible to comply with, are at odds with the University’s tax-exempt non-profit status, or create significant financial and other risks.
 These issues can all exist in an agreement in ways that may not be apparent to you.
-Being bound by an agreement entered into imprudently can have serious implications for the individuals involved, for colleagues, and for the University.
+Entering into a contract without proper review and negotiation can have serious implications for the individuals involved, for colleagues, and for the University.

-Only specifically identified individuals are authorized to enter into various kinds of agreements on behalf of the University (see the University’s Signature Authority Policy.)
+Only individuals holding specific positions at the University are authorized to enter into contracts on behalf of the University (see the University’s Signature Authority Policy.)
 Signing something you are not authorized to sign misrepresents your authority to the other party.
-Extricating individuals and the University from agreements entered into imprudently or improperly can be a lengthy, difficult, and costly process.
+Once an unfavorable agreement is signed, getting out of it, or mitigating its adverse effects, can be a lengthy, difficult, and costly process.

 Never sign any agreement presented to you “on the spot” or without notice.
 Common examples include documents labeled as “visitor’s agreement,” “speaking agreement,” and confidentiality or nondisclosure agreements.
-The other party’s failure to provide you with advance notice of their expectations and time to review is collegially inappropriate.
-A party’s failure to provide you with advance notice of an agreement’s content and its legal impact, will not, however absolve you or the University of legal obligations that such an agreement may carry.
-You will be legally accountable for, and presumed to have read and understood, every term of an agreement that you sign.
+The other party’s failure to provide you with advance notice of their expectations and time to review is unprofessional and inappropriate.
+If you sign the agreement; however, you are bound by it.
+You will be presumed to have read and understood, every term of an agreement that you sign.
+A party’s failure to provide you with advance notice of an agreement’s content and its legal impact will not absolve you or the University of legal obligations that such an agreement may carry.

 For legal advice with respect to agreements, legal obligations, and University policies regarding these matters, you should consult with the University’s Office of the General Counsel.
 The Office of the General Counsel is the only University office authorized to provide legal advice with regard to University agreements and legal matters, and is the only University office authorized to engage external legal specialists (e.g., patent counsel) for the University.
 University staff or faculty, even if they have law degrees, are not authorized to provide legal advice for the University or legal services for University matters.